GMP-ready hepatocyte differentiation protocol

 The method presented here by the group of Dr. David Hay, University of Edinburgh, UK, describes a scalable and GMP-ready differentiation system to generate human hepatocyte-like cells from pluripotent stem cells on human recombinant laminin substrates.
 It serves as a cost-effective and standardized system to generate human hepatocyte-like cells for basic and applied human liver research.

-Efficient production of hESC-derived dopaminergic neurons under GMP conditions
+A GMP-compliant protocol for production of hESC-derived dopaminergic neurons

-Here, Agnete presents a GMP-compliant protocol for neuralising hESCs directly from day 0 of differentiation.
+Here, Agnete presents a GMP-compliant protocol for neuralising hESCs directly from day 0 of differentiation in a scale suitable for clinical production.
 This approach not only enables us to get highly pure populations of DA progenitor cells (>90%), but it also increases our final yield of transplantable cells >40 times when compared to previous embryoid body protocols starting with the same number of cells.
-This means that starting from just a single 6-well plate of undifferentiated hESCs, we are now able to produce cells in a scale suitable for clinical production.
-The GMP-compliant dopaminergic differentiation protocol is published in Cell Stem Cell.
-Enjoy!
+The protocol is published in Cell Stem Cell.

 MESSENGER RNA REPROGRAMMING